Gangnam Jaw Dental (Seoul, Korea)

 Body does not collapse any more by MCB splint.

-Realine the pelvic bone by MCB splint.
+Realine the shoulder and pelvic bone by MCB splint.

 TMJ treatment by MCB splint(reorient tmj appratus).